-Quick Sprout has been around for 3.5 years and since that time I have built up a nice little audience of 12,329 RSS subscribers.
+Quick Sprout has been around for three and a half years.
+Since its conception, I have built up a nice little audience of 12,329 RSS subscribers.
 Considering that I have only published 171 blog posts within that time, I am pretty proud of my accomplishment.

 Here is how I increased my subscription growth by 243%:

-I was at a conference in Indiana a few months back and I ran into a gentleman by the name of James Paden.
-He has been a reader of Quick Sprout for years and he specializes in conversion optimization.
+I was at a conference in Indiana a few months back, and I ran into a gentleman by the name of James Paden, who specialized in conversion optimization.
+He had been a reader of Quick Sprout for years.

-To make a long story short, James invited me out to dinner, and we had a whole conversion on how we could grow Quick Sprout.
-Between the two of us we started brainstorming and we came up with ideas on how we could increase Quick Sprout’s RSS feed count.
+To make a long story short, James invited me to dinner, where we had a conversion about how we could grow Quick Sprout.
+Between the two of us, we started brainstorming and coming up with ideas how to increase Quick Sprout’s RSS feed count.

 Idea #1: Hook your readers

-The most logical way to get someone to subscribe to your blog, is to offer a subscription option below each blog post, right?
-Because if you are reading something you like, why wouldn’t you want more of it?
+The most logical way to get someone to subscribe to your blog is to offer a subscription option below each blog post, right?
+It only makes sense.
+If you are reading something you like, why wouldn’t you want more of it?

 The idea James came up with was to have a subscription box fade in once someone finishes reading a blog post.